 The birth of Bangladesh, once a part of Pakistan, in many ways overturned the lessons of 1947 and laid bare the ironies and contradictions of history.
 Tracing the journey of a nation that has celebrated fifty years of its birth, the stories, poems and 'memory texts' collected here, from Bangla, Urdu and English, are varied in their understandings of and responses to 1971.
 This anthology probes the intersection of literature and history through the eyes of writers and poets on both sides of the borders who attempt to capture and recount those turbulent months of euphoria and trauma.
-Contents: I. With the Hamzapur Tigers 2.
+Contents: Introduction I; Introduction II; I. With the Hamzapur Tigers 2.
 The Unputdownable 70s: Memory Matters 3.
 Between Remembering and Forgetting: 1971 and an Inheritance of Loss 4.
-The Raincoat 5.
-Sleep 6.
-The Story of Amina and Madina 7.
+The Raincoat 5, Sleep 6, The Story of Amina and Madina 7.
 A Long Conversation between Cain and Abel 8.
 Durba Grass, Tin Roof and Alakananda 9.
 Versions of Truth 10.
-She Knew the Use of Powdered Red Chillies 11.
+She Knew the Use of Powdered Red Chillies II.
 The Dagger's Tongue 12.
 The Odd Bird of the Cage 13.
 Betel Leaf 14.
 The Green Card 15.
 Bingo 16.
 The Woman with the Matted Locks 17.
 The Beginning of the End 18.
 Breaking Links 19.
 Noor 20.
 Beyond Question 21.
 Mohenjodaro 22.
 Joshor Road 23.
 Upon Returning from Dhaka 24.
 The Hero of Our Nation 25.
 We Should Forget 26.
 What Answer Can I Give, Poetry?
-27. Send Mercies upon Us, O Prophet li 28.
+27. Send Mercies upon Us, O Prophet Ji 28.
 The Poetry of 1971 29.
 He was a Fellow-Traveller But He and I were Never Compatible 30.
-The Bangla Victory Contributors: Ali Ahmad, Razia Fasih Ahmad, Wasi Ahmed, Jan Nisar Akhtar, Shaheen Akhtar, Meher Ali, Rasheed Amjad, Masood Ashar, Trishna Basak, Moushumi Bhowmik, Alvira Burney, Tabinda J. Burney, Rimi B. Chatterjee, Afsan Chowdhury, Mainul Hasan Chowdhury, Alokeranjan Dasgupta, Subhoranjan Dasgupta, Kalyani Dutta, Akhtaruzzaman Elias, Faiz Ahmad Faiz, Bimal Guha, Kaiser Haq, Khalid Hasan, Raihana Hasan, Kamrul Hassan, Selina Hossain, Intizar Husain, Shehreen Ataur Khan, Sorayya Khan, Minar Monsur, Shabnam Nadiya, Sameena Nazeer, Zehra Nigah, Naushad Noori, Jhumur Panday, Jharna Rahman, Papree Rahman, Tariq Rahman, Manas Ray, Haider Shahbaz, Agha Sohail, Afzal Ahmad Syed, Naseer Turabi 2022 978-93-5442-212-6 ₹1050 292 pp Paperback Bibi's Room Hyderabadi Women and Twentieth-Century Urdu Prose Nazia Akhtar, Assistant Professor of Literature at the International Institute of Information Technology, Hyderabad
+The Bangla Victory Contributors: Ali Ahmad, Razia Fasih Ahmad, Wasi Ahmed, Jan Nisar Akhtar, Shaheen Akhtar, Meher Ali, Rasheed Amjad, Masood Ashar, Trishna Basak, Moushumi Bhowmik, Alvira Burney, Tabinda J. Burney, Rimi B. Chatterjee, Afsan Chowdhury, Mainul Hasan Chowdhury, Alokeranjan Dasgupta, Subhoranjan Dasgupta, Kalyani Dutta, Akhtaruzzaman Elias, Faiz Ahmad Faiz, Bimal Guha, Kaiser Haq, Khalid Hasan, Raihana Hasan, Kamrul Hassan, Selina Hossain, Intizar Husain, Shehreen Ataur Khan, Sorayya Khan, Minar Monsur, Shabnam Nadiya, Sameena Nazeer, Zehra Nigah, Naushad Noori, Jhumur Panday, Jharna Rahman, Papree Rahman, Tariq Rahman, Manas Ray, Haider Shahbaz, Agha Sohail, Afzal Ahmad Syed, Naseer Turabi 2022 978-93-5442-212-6 ₹1200 292 pp Paperback Bibi's Room Hyderabadi Women and Twentieth-Century Urdu Prose Nazia Akhtar, Assistant Professor of Literature at the International Institute of Information Technology, Hyderabad nuanced biographies; and critical analyses of their oeuvres-all framed against twentieth-century Hyderabadi history, politics, culture and society.

-Bibi's Room studies the lives and work of three women writers from Hyderabad who wrote in Urdu: Zeenath Sajida, Najma Nikhat, and Jeelani Bano.
-It addresses the absence of scholarship on Hyderabadi women writers in three ways: representative translations; short, nuanced biographies; and critical analyses of their oeuvres-all framed against twentieth-century Hyderabadi history, politics, culture, and society.
 The three writers showcased here offer rich portrayals of Hyderabadi urban culture as well as critiques of gender and patriarchy.
 Contents: I. Introduction II.
 Penning Politics, Shaping Selves III.
 If Allah Miyan Were a Woman IV.
 The Last Haveli V. God and I VI.
 Conclusion 2022 978-93-5442-064-1 ₹1195 432 pp Paperback Bombay Cinema's Islamicate Histories Edited by Ira Bhaskar, Professor of Cinema Studies, School of Arts & Aesthetics, Jawaharlal Nehru University, New Delhi; and Richard Allen, Chair Professor, Film and Media Art and Dean, School of Creative Media, City University, Hong Kong